 1.2.
 Conflict of Interest

 New Mexico law states that employees of the University, individuals employed at UNM in the past twelve (12) months, public and student members on advisory boards and committees, and UNM volunteers serving in an official capacity may not use their position to enhance their direct or indirect financial interest or use confidential information learned as employees for anyone's private gain.
 If any of these individuals have a direct or indirect financial interest in a firm selling goods to the University, proof of compliance with Regents' Policy 6.4 ("Conflict of Interest and Code of Conduct") and UAP 3720 ("Conflicts of Interest") must be submitted to the Purchasing Department before the purchase order may be initiated.

 2. Purchasing Card (PCard)

-The P-Card may be used to purchase goods, materials, supplies, non-capital equipment, and non-professional services on behalf of UNM with pre-approved vendors, in accordance with requirements and limitations determined by the Purchasing Department.
+The PCard may be used to purchase goods, materials, supplies, non-capital equipment, and non-professional services on behalf of UNM, in accordance with requirements and limitations determined by the Purchasing Department.

 To apply for a PCard, departments should visit the PCard website (http://pcard.unm.edu/) for training requirements, application forms and guidelines.
 The individual with budgetary responsibility for a department's accounts will determine the overall spending limit(s)for the cardholder.

 3. Purchase Requisition